 If cavities aren´t treated, they get larger and deeper, affecting the deeper layers of your teeth.
-They can lead to severe toothache, infection and if left untreated, can even lead to tooth loss.
+They can lead to severe toothache, infection and if left untreated, even tooth loss.

 It´s actually pretty simple.
-If you keep up with brushing your teeth twice a day and you floss daily mixed with limiting foods and drinks that will erode the enamel of your teeth, you will be able to keep cavities at bay.
+If you keep up with brushing your teeth twice a day and floss daily mixed with limiting foods and drinks that will erode the enamel of your teeth, you can keep cavities at bay.

 Brush your teeth at least twice a day for two minutes each time, ideally after every meal.
 Be sure that you are using toothpaste that includes fluoride.
 You should also floss daily or use an interdental cleaner.
 This will help clean in between your teeth where food may linger and cause you problems.

-Rinsing your mouth with a mouthwash that also contains fluoride is a preventative measure, especially if you are at a high risk of developing cavities.
+Rinsing your mouth with a mouthwash containing fluoride is a preventative measure, especially if you are at a high risk of developing cavities.
 Mouthwash is not a substitute for brushing or flossing.
-Rinsing as well as brushing and flossing will help protect you from cavities or gum disease.
+Rinsing, brushing, and flossing will help protect you from cavities or gum disease.

 The main culprit for tooth decay is sugar!
 Sugary foods, juices and sweets erode the enamel of your teeth and cause cavities.
 A lot of foods that are masked to seem like they are good for you actually have an extremely high sugar content like some cereal bars, fruit juices and vitamin gummies.
 Zero sugar soft drinks may have zero sugar in them but they contain many artificial sweeteners that are often acidic which is even worse for your teeth.
 Limit or avoid all of these kinds of products when possible.